The Safe Return to Campus Task Force has developed the following return-to-work guidelines, which have been approved by the Senior Leadership Team.

 These guidelines are designed to help us all work together to achieve the goals of de-densifying the campuses, mitigating risks by continuing to have as many people work remotely as possible, and encouraging employees to follow safe health practices while on campus.
 Implementation of these processes will continue to be based on business needs.

-PNW Announces Plans for Fall Semester
+Plans for Spring 2021 Semester

 Face coverings are required indoors except while in your private office.
 PNW is providing two face coverings to each faculty member, staff member, and student.

 Every staff and faculty member is required to complete a short training module that covers common health practices to help prevent the spread of COVID-19.
 The training module is available in Success Factors.

 Please note: PNW employees are not required to complete the Purdue West Lafayette training that might currently be visible in your Success Factors home screen.